 Please regularly visit the acceptance lists on the ITF Pro Circuit website up to the freeze deadline as entry lists often move substantially in advance of the freeze deadline.

 For more information on the withdrawal procedure from ITF Pro Circuit events, please visit the ITF Rule Clarification document.

 Acceptance lists and rankings

-The acceptance lists for ATP events are available on the ATP Player Zone website.
+The acceptance lists for ATP events are only available on the ATP Player Zone website.

-Players who wish to be considered for wildcards into Pro Tour events must apply before the wildcard application deadline (one week prior to the event).
-Refer to the Pro Tour Wildcard Policy (see below) for details.
+Players who wish to be considered for wildcards into Pro Tour events must apply before the wildcard application deadline.

 Get an IPIN